This Year (2018/2019)

 Our main focus and goal is Iditarod and Yukon Quest in the next 5 years.
 But to get there, we have some things to do on the way.

-This winter will be about raising pups to be happy, healthy members of ATAO, building the kennel up, and laying the groundwork for the goals ahead.
-It’ll include a lot of puppy walks, socialization, and one on one work with the little monsters.
+Our first winter was about raising pups to be happy, healthy members of ATAO, building the kennel up, and laying the groundwork for the goals ahead.
+It included a lot of puppy walks, socialization, and one on one work with the little monsters.

 Part of the journey (and the fun!) is officially qualifying, which includes 750 miles of races (with at least two 300-mile races).
 There are only a select few races that are official Iditarod qualifiers, which include races such as: